 Section 78 of CAMA 2020 provides:

-(1) Subject to section 80- 83 of the Act, every foreign company which before or after the commencement of this Act was incorporated outside Nigeria and having the intention of carrying on business in Nigeria shall take all steps necessary to obtain incorporation as a separate legal entity in Nigeria for that purpose, But until so incorporated, the foreign company shall not carry on business in Nigeria or exercise any of the powers of a registered company and shall not have a place of business or an address for service of document or processes in Nigeria for any purpose other than the receipt of notices and other documents as matters preliminary to incorporation under this Act.
+(1) Subject to sections 80- 83 of the Act, every foreign company which before or after the commencement of this Act was incorporated outside Nigeria and has the intention of carrying on business in Nigeria shall take all steps necessary to obtain incorporation as a separate legal entity in Nigeria for that purpose, But until so incorporated, the foreign company shall not carry on business in Nigeria or exercise any of the powers of a registered company and shall not have a place of business or an address for service of document or processes in Nigeria for any purpose other than the receipt of notices and other documents as matters preliminary to incorporation under this Act.